Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Set Up Environments

-In the Servers page, you can set a Development, QA or Production environment for each server.
-Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview tab.
+In the Servers page, you can set the environment for each server to Development, QA or Production.
+Select your application in the grid to compare the differences across environments as code travels and track vulnerabilities in the Overview page.
 Contrast sets up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

 ## Discover Vulnerabilities